Skip to main content

 • People who have been granted Special Immigrant Visas for their employment in the US government,

-• Individuals granted asylum and refugees previously admitted to the US.
+• Individuals granted asylum and refugees previously admitted to the US, and

 The Secretary of State and the Attorney General can also choose to let people who are banned into the US if their entry would “serve Giving court documents to someone a United States national interest.”
 The ban does not explain how to request permission to enter.
 If the ban applies to you and you want to enter the US, talk to an experienced immigration lawyer Someone who represents clients in courts or who gives legal advice about your options.